Top 50 places to see in Catalonia

 What we said about the Seu Vella in Lleida about how it dominated the skyline of the city and was its most iconic building is also true of Manresa, the capital of the Bages region in the heart of Catalonia.
 This Gothic-style building is located in the higher part of town and stands out for its external beauty and the number of intriguing details inside, from the columns of the central nave and its crypt to the Gothic altarpieces.

 In the heart of Terrassa, one of Catalonia’s most populated industrial cities, you’ll find this beautiful monumental ensemble consisting of three churches that date from the first centuries of the Christian period here.
 The style is dominantly Romanesque, but the three churches have a number of important differences.
 The church of Sant Miquel stands out especially for its singularity, being a funerary temple with a square design that bears witness to the passage of the Visigoths in this land.

 You’ll find plenty of Romanesque architecture throughout the Pyrenees, but the Boí Valley is where this style reached its peak of splendour, and it’s no surprise that its ensemble of churches has been given World Heritage Site status by UNESCO.
 You can simply visit one village after the other (Cóll, Cardet, Barruera, Durro, Erill la Vall, Taüll...), because each and every one of them is picture-postcard material.

-We’ll finish our selection going underground.
-If you like to see caves with stalactites and stalagmites in impossible shapes, created drop by drop over thousands of years, you should head for Benifallet and the Covas Maravelles, a series of caves that can be visited on a route that covers a little more than half a kilometre, and the Cova Dos, with a route stretching for 253 metres, both of which were discovered in the second half of the 20th century.
-As well as being spectacular, they’re a great place to cool off if you visit in warmer seasons.
+If you'd like to see caves with stalactites and stalagmites in impossible shapes, created drop by drop over thousands of years, you should head for Benifallet and the Covas Maravelles, a series of caves that can be visited on a route that covers a little more than half a kilometre, and the Cova Dos, with a route stretching for 253 metres, both of which were discovered in the second half of the 20th century.